natesilva/koa-generic-session-sequelize/README.md

  - `syncTimeout` - If `sync` is `true`, how long to wait, in ms, for the sync to complete (default: `3000`)
  - `gcFrequency` - Do garbage collection after approximately this many requests.
 This deletes old expired sessions from the table.
 Set to `0` to never do garbage collection. (default: `10000`, or approximately every 10,000 requests)
  - `timestamps` - If true, the table will have `updatedAt` and `createdAt` columns. (default: `false`)

+### Replication

+Sequelize supports replication (configured as `options.replication`).
+This lets you use one server for writes and another server, or a group of servers, for reads.

+However, if there is any lag between the time a write is committed and when it becomes visible on your read server(s), you should not use that configuration for session data.
+Create a separate Sequelize instance for the session data that does not use replication.
+If you try to use replication you’ll get inconsistent results, especially when multiple session-mutating requests are made at the same time, as may happen with AJAX-based web apps.

+This only affects traditional replication.
+If your replication system has no lag—because servers share an underlying storage layer, as with in-region Amazon Aurora replicas—you can safely use replication.

 ### Unit tests